Sacrifice (video game): Awards and legacy

 Impressing IGN with its "wonderful land full of character and imagination", Sacrifice was the gaming site's choice for the best strategy game of 2000 in its Best of 2000 Awards (but a runner-up for Readers' Choice), and was a runner-up for "Best Graphics" in both Editors' Choice and Readers' Choice.
 It was honored in the same year by European Computer Trade Show as the Best PC Game of the Show.
-The game was a finalist for the Academy of Interactive Arts & Sciences' 2000 "Strategy Game of the Year", "Computer Innovation", and "PC Game of the Year" awards, all of which went to Age of Empires II: The Conquerors, Deus Ex, and Diablo II, respectively.
+During the 4th Annual Interactive Achievement Awards, Sacrifice was nominated for the "PC Strategy", "Computer Innovation", "PC Game of the Year", and "Game of the Year" awards, all of which went to Age of Empires II: The Conquerors, Deus Ex, and Diablo II (latter two), respectively.
 The game won the award for Strategy Game at Computer Gaming World's 2001 Premier Awards.
 It won the award for the RTS Game of the Year at the CNET Gamecenter Computer Game Awards for 2000, and was nominated for the Best Multiplayer Game award, which went to Earth 2150.
 It also won the award for "Best Graphics, Artistic" at GameSpot's Best and Worst of 2000 Awards, and was nominated for the "Best Sound" award, which went to The Sims.
 It was a runner-up for GameSpy's "2000 Strategy Game of the Year" award, which also went to The Sims.
 The staff called it "a strategy game at heart [...] with resource management and troop building playing a major part."
 The game did win the award for "Genre-Bender", though.
 The staff of Computer Games Magazine nominated it for their 2000 "Real-time Strategy Game of the Year" award, whose winner remains unknown.
+The game also won the award for "Best Graphics in a PC Game" and "Best Strategy Game for PC" awards at The Electric Playground's Blister Awards 2000, and was nominated for the "PC Game of the Year" and "Best Game of the Year" awards, both of which went to Deus Ex.